PR students around the world are urged to target their communications approach to different audiences. Its pretty much the first week of PR101.

 To help them do this students are routinely told to think about their audience’s education levels, age, gender, income levels and location.

-But they get very little research-based advice on how to target their messages for these audience segments, let alone how to think creatively about what other kinds of criteria could be used to segment their audiences in to homogenous groups.
+But they get very little research-based advice on exactly how to target their messages for these audience segments, let alone how to think creatively about what other kinds of criteria could be used to segment their audiences in to homogenous groups.

 For example, are they communicating to a largely socially excluded audience?